mattmaynes2/aria/reports/research/05-ComputingDevices.md

 This Arduino would be perfectly suited to a mass production environment where size and weight were valuable resources.
 If the learning home automation system was to be commercially produced, this could be a very valuable microcontroller.
-This microcontroller could be used for this system would take more effort for prototyping and would likely not be a suitable fit.
+This microcontroller could be used for this system, but would take more effort for prototyping and would likely not be a suitable fit.

 ### References